GovReady/continuous-ato-kit/README.md

 This script uses Docker Compose to start the servers.
 You will see the Docker build steps, and then the output will pause while the applications start up.

 * When the **Build Server** is up, you will see the message *"INFO: Jenkins is fully up and running"*.
-* When the **Security and Monitoring Server** is up, you will see *(todo)*.
+* When the **Security and Monitoring Server** is up, you will see *"INFO: Security and Monitoring Server is fully up and running."*.
-* When the **Compliance Server** is up, you will see the message *"Applying socialaccount..." (todo, replace with fully up...)*
+* When the **Compliance Server** is up, you will see the message *"GovReady-Q is fully up and running."*

-When all three servers are up, exit the `atokit-up.sh` by hitting control-C.  The servers will continue to run in the background communicating with each other using a Docker User Defined Network, which is a private virtual network running entirely on your computer.
+When all three servers are up, exit the `atokit-up.sh` by hitting control-C.  The log viewer will exit with the message "ERROR: Aborting", which is expected, not an error.
+The servers will continue to run in the background, communicating with each other using a Docker user-defined network called `continuousatokit_ato_network` -- a private virtual network running entirely on your computer.

-You can verify the Docker containers are up by running `docker-compose ps` in a terminal.
+You can verify that the Docker containers are up by running `docker-compose ps` in a terminal.

 Your Pipeline Environment now exists.
 In the next step, we'll set up and configure the software in our pipeline.